Tour Croatia & more trip

 Upon arrival to Dubrovnik private transfer from the Dubrovnik airport to your hotel.

-Check-in at the 4-star Royal Neptun Hotel, which offers access to a stunning beach along with the crystal-clear Adriatic Sea as well as the proximity to the Old town of Dubrovnik.
-Neptun boasts spectacular views overlooking Babin Kuk, Lapad Bay and the Elaphite Islands.
+Check-in at a hotel.
 If you are not tired from your flight, head out for a walk around Dubrovnik and enjoy a meal at one of the famous restaurants such as Tavulin, Proto, Kopun, Nautika, Vapor, Pantarul, Nico's and many others.

-Breakfast at the hotel and morning guided walking tour visiting the old city of Dubrovnik.
+Breakfast at the hotel and a morning private guided tour visiting the old city of Dubrovnik.
 Dubrovnik has been inscribed on UNESCO's World Heritage List ever since its inception four decades ago and you will join a memorable group excursion through Croatia's most famous medieval city.

 The city tour of Dubrovnik Old Town weaves the story of its history and its present into the splendid fabric of fine architecture and magnificent city walls.
 Starting from Pile square on the eastern side of Dubrovnik Old Town, walk through the maze of narrow streets, lively piazzas, and stunning palaces like Sponza and churches like St. Blaise.